iterative/dvc.org/content/docs/studio/troubleshooting.md

 ## Error: No DVC repo was found at the root

-If you get this message when you try to create a project:
+If you get this message when you try to add a project:
 `No DVC repo was found at the root`, then it means that you have connected to a Git repository which contains a DVC repository in some sub-directory but not at the root.